-Other economic and community programs supported by the state include the recently opened infrastructure project, BRIDG (Bridging the Innovation Development Gap) with its Class 1,000 cleanroom facility.
-The advanced nanoscale manufacturing consortium will receive a total of $9.5 million for operations and new equipment.
+Other economic and community programs supported by the state include the recently opened infrastructure project, BRIDG with its Class 1,000 cleanroom facility.
+The advanced manufacturing facility will receive a total of $9.5 million for operations and new equipment.
 This catalytic project is expected to create thousands of new, high-tech jobs in the coming decade.

 Space Florida, an agency dedicated to fostering the growth and development of Florida’s world-leading space industry, received $19.5 million from the state.